Crested Saguaro Society

 Again, I travel.
 Again, I walk with nature.
 Again, I seek.

 I began this week-long trip in search of a small top-crested saguaro in far western Arizona that had eluded me on a previous trip.
 This time I found it, but unfortunately I was too late — the crest had broken off:

 Photo of crest on the ground:

 After camping nearby, I finished the long drive to Southern California's Joshua Tree National Park.
 Over the next few days, I would stay in two different campgrounds in the park, the first being Black Rock Campground.
-After setting up my tent, I drove the dirt roads into Covington Flats, an area known having the park's largest Joshua trees:
+After setting up my tent, I drove the dirt roads into Covington Flats, an area known for having the park's largest Joshua trees: